Jomppeli/auto-repository-setup/README.md

 ```
 From here you can see the whole structure that would be created, if you choose to use the given example.
 ### 3. Creating own file structures
 Type 3 in the main menu and hit enter.
-The script gives information of the creation process:
+The script gives information about the creation process:
 ```
 Create your own file structure by giving an input and pressing enter.
 Use dashes as an indentation to make nested structures.